ksysoev/make-it-public/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**make-it-public** (MIT) is a service designed to expose services that are hidden behind NAT (Network Address Translation).
+**Make It Public** (MIT) is a service designed to expose services that are hidden behind NAT (Network Address Translation).
 It allows you to securely and efficiently publish services that are otherwise inaccessible from the public internet.

 ---